 My take: It’s odd that there’s so little information about the company.
 But given that the APL is a defense classified shop, perhaps the company follows in a similar path.
 This would appear to be a bona fide success story–a company formed by an inventor to get his idea into a commercial form.

 The UW administrative role, however, isn’t so clear.
 Yes, the company did spin out of UW, but really it spun out of ideas that Brian Marquart had that UW didn’t do anything with (apparently) for a decade.
 UW claimed ownership of the inventions, filed patents applications, and sat on the issued patents.
 Then UW licensed the inventions back the inventor’s company so he could go do something.
 On the one hand, UW did pay for the patent work early on, when there wasn’t apparently any external interest.
 No doubt the company has now paid UW for that patent work (a typical provision in exclusive licenses) and then some.

-The second UW role is the interesting one–creating an environment in which a UW scientist can also start a company and be involved in the two in parallel.
+The second UW role is the interesting one–creating an environment in which a UW scientist can also start a company and be involved in UW research and the company in parallel.
 That’s worth something.
-But we might ask if that environment would have been even sweeter if UW had followed its patent policy and re-assigned the inventions (and patents) to the inventor after five years of not licensing to anyone.
-No license agreement necessary, eat the patenting costs as a sunk cost for not licensing in eight years (three patent pending, five after).
+But we might ask if that environment would have been even sweeter if UW had followed its patent policy and re-assigned the inventions (and patents) to the inventor after, say, only five years of not licensing to anyone.
+No license agreement necessary, eat the patenting costs as a sunk cost for not licensing in eight years (about three years patent pending plus five years after issue).
 So what sort of help was UW’s startup effort?
 Perhaps the most important thing was making it possible for UW researchers to run companies and also run their UW labs and research projects.
 That’s a conflict of interest thing, not a new venture dynamics thing–holding back the arguments that UW (state) personnel shouldn’t be involved in commerce related to their UW work beyond consulting.